marko0205/p2psudoku/README.md

 Once the sudoku is completed the users will automatically see the score board and after a few seconds they will be redirected to the main menu.
 All this work until the end of the first game, but when the user joins another challenge, the threads start behaving abnormally.

 One of the main problems is that the terminal read operation is blocking and so sometime the Thread.interrupt() fails.
-In any case, I still didn't find a way to solve this problem.s
+In any case, I still didn't find a way to solve this problem

 For these reasons, the static version has been released